d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 - **-I, --dimm**

-Optionally, use this flag to filter output by DIMM IDs (ProcessorNumber@SlotNumber).
+Optionally use this flag to filter output by DIMM IDs (ProcessorNumber@SlotNumber).
 Can be used in conjunction with the `-D | --device` or the `-C | --config` flags.

 - **-j, --json**